davidvandenbor/css-animation-via-intersection-observers/README.md

-# Scalable CSS grids and columns without media queries
+# CSS animations triggered with intersection observers

 Play live with this code in **CodeSandBox** > [click here!](https://codesandbox.io/s/github/davidvandenbor/scalable-css-grids-and-columns-without-media-queries)

-Example of how to scale a layout from mobile to desktop (and larger) by using CSS grid and CSS columns in a clever way without the need to define media queries for the amount of columns to use while scaling up or down!
+It's possible now to trigger CSS animations to play when html elements enter the browser viewport, without the need for complicated javascript libraries.